robintrayler/astroBayes_manuscript/manuscript.md

 The first term on the righthand side of @eq:bayes, known as the likelihood, is the conditional probability of the data, given a set of parameters, and the second term represents any prior beliefs about these parameters.
 The lefthand side of @eq:bayes is the posterior probability of the parameters.
 In other words, how probable are the proposed parameters given a data set and our prior knowledge.
 Bayes equation is often difficult or impossible to solve analytically, and instead the posterior distribution is simulated using Markov Chain Monte Carlo methods (MCMC) to generate a random representative sample.
 Given a large enough samples size and adequate exploration of parameter space, this sample should have the same properties (mean, median, dispersion, etc.) as the true posterior distribution [@gelman1996].

 Developing chronologies for rock records rely on models (age-depth models) that relate stratigraphic position to age.
 This is usually accomplished by fitting a curve to several dated horizons throughout a stratigraphic section which is then used to estimate the age and uncertainty at undated points [@blaauw2012].
 A variety of Bayesian approaches have been proposed to fit age-depth models including `Bchron` [@haslett2008] `bacon` [@blaauw2011]`OxCal` [@bronkramsey2008], and `chron.jl` [@schoene2019].
 While these methods vary considerably in their mathematical framework, most they share two fundamental characteristics.
 First, they treat sediment accumulation as a stochastic process where accumulation rate is allowed to vary randomly and considerably throughout a stratigraphic section.
 Second, they rely on discrete point-estimates of absolute age, usually in the form of radioisotopic dates (e.g., ^40^Ar/^39^Ar, U-Pb, ^14^C), as the for chronology construction.
 This leads to chronologies with widely variable uncertainties [@trachsel2017; @telford2004; @devleeschouwer2014] that are largely a function of data density.
 That is, model errors are lower in areas where there are more age determinations and higher in areas with less data, leading to "sausage" shaped uncertainties [@devleeschouwer2014].
 Incorporating more chronologic information is the best way to improve model accuracy and reduce uncertainty [@blaauw2018], however, this is not always possible.
 While some records are amenable to almost continuous radioisotopic dating (e.g., ^14^C analysis of peat cores), dating most deep-time stratigraphic sections relies on the presence of volcanic ashes, which usually occur in only a few horizons.
 Since the density of radioisotopic ages is unlikely to change in most deep-time cases, incorporating other forms of chronologic information is crucial to improving age-depth models.

-Previous integrations of astrochronology and radioisotopic geochronology have focused on anchoring floating chronologies, and incorporating astrochronologicaly derived duration

 Previous integrations of astrochronology and radioisotopic geochronology have focused on either anchoring floating astrochronologies to radioisotopic dates or incorporating astrochronologically derived duration into model construction. @meyers2012 calibrated the age of the Cenomanian-Turonian boundary using a "stacked bed" algorithm [@buck1991] that respects both superposition and astrochronologic durations between the dates and the boundary position.